-The MXB7843 uses a successive-approximation conversion technique to convert analog signals to a 12-bit digital output.
-An SPI/QSPI/MICROWIRETM-compatible serial interface provides an easy communication to a microprocessor (μP).
-It features a 4-wire touch-screen interface and two auxiliary ADC channels (Functional Diagram).
+The MXB7846 uses a successive-approximation conversion technique to convert analog signals to a 12-bit digital output.
+An SPI/QSPI/MICROWIRETM-compatible serial interface provides easy communication to a microprocessor (μP).
+It features an internal 2.5V reference, an on-chip temperature sensor, a battery monitor, and a 4-wire touch-screen interface (Functional Diagram).